sayonqlo/anonuniversity-web3-bootcamp/README.md

   Go from **Blockchain Basics** to **Smart Contract Development** to **Certified Developer**.

 - 💸 **Flat-Rate Tuition Model**
-  Inspired by Western Governors University — pay once, unlock the full academy.
+  One payment unlocks the full academy for 3 months.
+Simple and transparent.

 - 🧾 **On-Chain Certification**
   Earn NFTs or soulbound tokens that prove your blockchain development skills.